 Ultimately, it’s important to invest in projects that aim to develop an actual project.
 Learn about the token economy and the creators’ background.
 Find out if seasoned cryptos whales are involved and if there’s funding in place so the team can fulfil its mission.

 These are important factors you need to know about before diving headfirst into a new project and buying up their token.

 2. Tokens require community

-You want to make sure you investigate the developers before investing into a project.
+You want to make sure you investigate the developers before investing in a project.
 Research the people behind the developments, check for developer activity, and development roadmaps.
 Leave no stone unturned, and make sure to consult all their social media, Github and Codebase contributions, and past projects.

 After researching the coin online, hop onto your preferred exchange and see how well it’s doing.
 Look at the market cap, trading volume, the overall trend, and market history, if the coin has been in circulation for a few years.

 Once you’ve done your due diligence, you should be set to invest.
-However, note that investing in a cryptocurrencies carries a certain risk regardless of how impressive and unique it might look.
+However, note that investing in cryptocurrencies carries a certain risk regardless of how impressive and unique it might look.

 The crypto markets are strongly driven by market sentiment alongside fundamental analysis.
 We recommend not tying all of your assets up in a single token.

 Keep a wide spread across multiple interesting coins, and buy to hold and not to swap all the time.
 Finally, if something is too good to be true, in the world of cryptocurrencies, it often is.

 If you want to have a wide perspective of the Web3 and crypto industries, DappRadar is the place to go.
 Check out the Top Crypto Tokens Ranking in order to keep up with this ever-changing market.